In the guide

 This information is intended for guidance; only the courts can give an authoritative interpretation of the law.

 The guide's 'Key legislation' links may only show the original version of the legislation, although some amending legislation is linked to separately where it is directly related to the content of a guide.
-Information on amendments to legislation can be found on each link's 'More Resources' tab.
+Information on changes to legislation can be found by following the above links and clicking on the 'More Resources' tab.